 1. SQL WHERE Clause

 In MySQL, we use the SQL SELECT statement to select data from a table in the database.
-Here, WHERE clause allows filtering certain records that exactly match a specified condition.
-It helps us to fetch only the necessary data from the database that satisfies the given expressional conditions.
+Here, the WHERE clause allows filtering certain records that exactly match a specified condition.
+Thus, it helps us to fetch only the necessary data from the database that satisfies the given expressional conditions.
 The WHERE clause is used with SELECT statement as well as with UPDATE, DELETE type statements and aggregate functions to restrict the no. of records to be retrieved by the table.
 We can also use logical or comparison operators such as LIKE,<,>,=, etc. with WHERE clause to fulfill certain conditions.

 SELECT Column1,….ColumnN From Table_name WHERE [condition];